rcrath/WinShortcut4Linux/README.md

 - replace `NAME` with `MEDIA_TECH.PDF` (you can use any name you wish, it does not need to match the filename of the source).
 - replace `PATHTOFILE` with  `~/Dropbox/media/MEDIA_TECH.PDF`--Here the filname must match the source.
 - you can double click on `NAME` and then `PATHTOFILE`and the item will be selected so that you can just type or copy-paste the new name and path without fiddling around too much.
 - `SAVE AS` to the target folder, here `~/Dropbox/tech/`using a descriptive filename instead `shortcut to .desktop`.
 The filename does not need to be the same as anything, but as soon as you mark it trusted, as above, it changes to whatever you replace `NAME` with in the template, but I would recommend something similar to the `NAME` field.
 And keep the `.desktop`extension.
+- Double click on your new launcher in the tech folder and it should open the file in the media folder without getting in Dropbox's way.

 I need to do this for lots of files, so I find that the few seconds it shaves off of making a launcher saves me time and trouble.
 All you need is the path to the source, which can be a folder or a file, and let `xdg-open` do the app choice.